+Risk identified

-Risk identified Our response Equity securities, which appear among assets in the balance sheet in the net amount of €1,010.1 million as of December 31, 2017, represent 62.8% of total assets.
+Equity securities, which appear among assets in the balance sheet in the net amount of €1,010.1 million as of December 31, 2017, represent 62.8% of total assets

 Equity securities are recognized at their acquisition cost.
 As indicated in note 2.2, they are impaired when their value in use is less than their net book value.
-Value in use is generally determined using discounted future cash flows.
+Value in use is generally determined using discounted future cash

 We consider the value of equity securities to be a key audit matter in that the materiality of such assets in Rubis SCA's assets and the determination of their value in use, based on discounted future cash flows, implies a large degree of judgment of the part of management and relies on economic and other assumptions relating to projected business trends.

-Company, we verified the appropriateness of the accounting methods used and the reasonableness of the estimates made.
+As part of our assessment of the accounting rules and policies used by your Company, we verified the appropriateness of the accounting methods used and the reasonableness of the estimates made.
 Our work consisted mainly in taking note of the Company's valuation, the methods used and the underlying assumptions.

-For measurements based on historical data: we ascertained that shareholders' equity used in measuring equity investments is consistent with the financial statements of the audited entities or with analytical procedures.
-We also verified the arithmetic calculation.
+- For measurements based on historical data: - we ascertained that shareholders' equity used in measuring equity investments is consistent with the financial statements of the audited entities or with analytical procedures.
+We also verified the arithmetic calculation. - For measurements based on forecast data: - we assessed the reasonableness of the assumptions used by management to determine the present value of future cash flows and, in particular, the consistency of cash-flow forecasts with the market outlook and with the subsidiary's past performance, both commercially and as regards its profitability; - we verified with the support of our valuation experts the reasonableness of the financial parameters used in impairment testing and in particular the consistency of discount and long-term growth rates with market analyses and consensus forecasts.